UNCOMPROMISED · AVIATION · EU261 LIVE · GATE-DESK BRIEFING UPDATED 11 JUL 2026

 The compensation amounts are deliberately set high enough to incentivise airlines to keep overbooking conservative.
 An airline that consistently overbooks aggressively will pay out a lot of compensation; an airline that overbooks lightly will rarely owe anything.
 This produces a market incentive that aligns reasonably well with passenger experience.

-The compensation amounts for denied boarding are the same as for cancellations: €250 / €400 / €600 depending on flight distance, plus rerouting or refund at the passenger’s choice, plus care during the wait.
+The compensation amounts for denied boarding are the same as for cancellations: €250 / €400 / €600 depending on flight distance, plus rerouting or refund at the passenger's choice, plus care during the wait.
+The full band-by-band breakdown sits in the EU261 cancellations guide.

 What must the airline do before denying boarding?